oracle-devrel/terraform-oci-arch-policies/README.md

 - It means that the module can be referenced early in the parent terraform we can affect a situation where when applying the Terraform, if policies cant be established to support all the resources, then we don't lose time waiting for the other services before the process fails. i.e fail fast
 - If any services require a new policy or are impacted by possible change - we can fix all the dependent Terraform solutions in one place rather than applying the same changes to multiple repositories.

+This module also makes use of the tags module - so simplifying any further setup.
+But will allow you to pass through overriding values.

 ## Getting Started
 Examples of how to call the module are provided in the /examples folder.
 The parameters a detailed below.